gabrielecanepa/dotfiles/.github/README.md

 ## Installation

-> **Warning:**
+> **Warning**
 > If you want to try the following dotfiles, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use my settings unless you know what that entails.
-Use at your own risk!
+> Use at your own risk!

 1. **Font**